 One of the reasons why your dog might be peeing on your bed is because of medical problems.
 This is likely to be the case if it’s a brand new problem that tends to come on suddenly, so make sure that you get your dog seen by a vet as soon as possible.
 Your dog might be dealing with something like a urinary tract infection, a problem that tends to lead to frequent urination but that can be solved with medication.

 While it can be frustrating to deal with this kind of medical problem, you should try to keep your frustration in check.
-While you might wish that your dog would simply use the puppy pad, the truth is that he or she is going on your bed because he or she absolutely has to go and your bed smells like a safe place.
+While you might wish that your dog would simply use puppy training pad, the truth is that he or she is going on your bed because he or she absolutely has to go and your bed smells like a safe place.

 If you go to the vet and find out that your dog’s free of any medical problems that would lead to urination troubles, it’s going to be time to start thinking about behavioral problems.